The Death of Kevin Carter: Casualty of the Bang Bang Club

 The Death of Kevin Carter: Casualty of the Bang Bang Club, also known as The Life of Kevin Carter, is a 2004 American documentary short film about the suicide of South African photojournalist Kevin Carter.
 The film is produced and directed by Dan Krauss as a master's project at the UC Berkeley Graduate School of Journalism.
+It received a nomination for the Academy Award for Documentary Short Subject.

+Summary

 It describes how Carter, who won the Pulitzer Prize for a photograph of an emaciated African girl being stalked by a vulture, became depressed by the carnage he witnessed as a photographer in war-torn places.
 In addition, he was devastated by the death of Ken Oosterbroek, a close friend and colleague who was shot and killed while working in the township of Thokoza.

-It received a nomination for the Academy Award for Documentary Short Subject.

 Reception

 In 2006, Maureen Ryan called it "provocative", and noted that it was "surprising(ly) thorough" for a film only a half-hour long, with its short running time being its only weakness.